bahamas10/basher-repo/plugins/hosts/README.md

 Using the `nodes/` directory if present in the `basher-repo`, this plugin constructs a very basic `/etc/hosts` file.

-For this to work, the `nodes/` directory must contain files for each node ending in `.com`, that defines a variable `ip`.
+For this to work, the `nodes/` directory must contain bash files for each node ending in `.com`, that defines a variable `ip`.

 Example